hdosanjh/CRWR1200-draft/draft.md

 ##

-The mango sun kisses the lotus flowers as they float above the manmade lake.
+The mango sun kisses the lotus flowers as they float above the well.

-"Only a cherry could top this sunny day" stabbing someone in the back and twisting the knife scene,
+"Only a cherry could top this sunny day"

+stabbing someone in the back and twisting the knife scene

+##

+The mango sun kisses the milky green well as the young girl collects the fallen feathers of the peacocks.
+When she reaches home she places the feathers next to the ones collected yesterday morning.
+She sighs, quickly placing her long hair into a bun and splashes some water on her face.
+Her mother calls